sadmanca/2023-fall-ece344-documentation/docs/01-processes.md

 For submission time we will *only* look at the timestamp on our server.
 We will never use your commit times (or file access times) as proof of submission, only when you push your code to the course Git server.

+## Common Issues

+### Tests Randomly Fail when comparing `kworker` processes

+There's a workaround for this, please make sure you have the latest code by running `git pull upstream main`.

 [pro-git]: https://git-scm.com/book/en/v2/